naaico-tech/cartridge/cartridge-init/README.md

 - Comprehensive API documentation

 **🚀 Ready to Use:**
-Your Cartridge backend is fully implemented and ready for production use!
+Your Cartridge Init service is fully implemented and ready for production use!
 Start by scanning your database and generating your first AI-powered dbt project.